 Where you are residing in one of our facilities or you are receiving care services from us, in addition to the foregoing, we may disclose personal information collected about your support workers and care givers engaged to provide care services to you, for the purpose of enabling the provision of such support and services to you, and to improve the standard and quality of care provided to you.

-We may disclose personal information in the following circumstances:
+We may disclose personal information to the following people and/or in the following circumstances:

 - marketing providers to facilitate the provision of marketing us and/or the services we provide;